How much does online reputation management cost?

 A primer on quality

-And that level of integration is crucial if you’re a Fortune 500 CEO caught in a scandal.
-When the stakes are high, you probably wouldn’t hire a back-alley PR firm that operates in the shadows.
-Instead, you’d look for a company that operates with integrity, discretion, and complete transparency.
+That level of integration is crucial if you’re a Fortune 500 CEO or you run a billion dollar corporation.
+When the stakes are high, it’s critical to work with a company that operates with integrity, discretion, and complete transparency.

 Obviously, that’s too broad to be useful.
 So, let’s look at why there’s so much variation.
 Then, we’ll dig into a few common pricing models.
 Finally, we’ll walk through what goes into a typical contract for our customers.
 In the end, you’ll have the tools you need to make the right decision for your situation.